 Numerous diagnostic and therapeutic agents have been associated with the development of DIKD or nephrotoxicity.
 It is a relatively common complication with variable presentations depending on the drug and clinical setting, inpatient or outpatient.
 Manifestations of DIKD may include acid–base abnormalities, electrolyte imbalances, urine sediment abnormalities, proteinuria, pyuria, and/or hematuria.1 However, the most common manifestation of nephrotoxicity is a decline in the glomerular filtration rate (GFR) and a corresponding rise in serum creatinine (Scr) concentrations.
 Initial diagnosis of nephrotoxicity is often delayed because it typically is based on the detection of elevated Scr, for which there is a temporal relationship between the kidney injury (evidenced by the rise in Scr) and exposure to the potentially nephrotoxic drug.
 This is consistent with contemporary definitions of acute kidney injury (AKI), which rely on either an abrupt increase in Scr or an abrupt decline in urine output (see Chapter e59, "Evaluation of Kidney Function" and Chapter 60, "Acute Kidney Injury").2

-Nephrotoxicity is often reversible if one discontinues the use of the offending agent, but in some cases it may evolve into AKI and may even progress to stage ...
+Nephrotoxicity is often reversible if one discontinues the use of the offending agent, but in some cases it may evolve into AKI and may even ...